yahya-tamur/command_block_arranger/README.md

 * setblock is set to 'destroy' the previous blocks, since 'replace'ing a command block doesn't override the command.
 * I don't own the armored core image.
 It's from the wiki.
-* A command block specifications should go at the beginning of a line.
+* A command block specification can only go at the beginning of a line.
 The whitespace at the beginning and end of a command is removed, so feel free to enter the command in the next line.